michaelzhiluo/starburst/README.md

 gsutil -m cp -r gs://starburst_bucket/logs ~/
 ```

 However, we also provide bash commands below to generate the logs for each figure below.
 This is also provided in the repo, in `skyburst/simulator_scripts`.
-Note that these experiments can take  5min-1 hour to complete on a 48 CPU machine.
+Note that these experiments can take minutes to several hours to complete on a 48 CPU machine.
+We note that the Pareto curve experiments and the optimal MILP experiment takes the longest.

 ## Fig 7: End2End Simulator Results